gabe-morris/web-45-web-sprint-challenge-advanced-web-applications-gabe-morris/interview_answers.md

 1. Explain what a token is used for.
+A token is used to identify a user
 2. What steps can you take in your web apps to keep your data secure?
+    Authentication

-3. Describe how web servers work.
+3. Describe how web servers work. stores the code for our website and makes it accessible by domain name
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.